 This observed heaviest grains can be attributed to high nitrogen levels from the organic and inorganic sources, which led to optimum maize growth and the formation of assimilates for healthy grains.
-[17] also noticed that lower nitrogen level in the soil resulted in lighter grain weight due to less available nitrogen for the optimum plant growth and formation of assimilates for healthy grains.
+In a study conducted by [17], the researchers reported that lower nitrogen level in the soil resulted in lighter grain weight due to less available nitrogen for the optimum plant growth and formation of assimilates for healthy grains.

-171 Stover weight
+173 Stover weight